-A. Offset - A reduction in irrigated acres, or consumptive use at one or more locations that serves to compensate for a transfer of water to a new location.
-There can be no new depletions to the river.

-B. Variance - This would be an exception to the current adopted Rules and Regulations of the TPNRD.
-An example could be exceptions to the stay on new irrigated acres and new consumptive uses while providing for adequate offsets or transfers to assure there are no net increases in depletion to the river, impacts to the river, or impacts to existing (ground or surface) users.

-C. Transfers - Allows for the consumptive use of water to be changed without causing an increase in depletions to the river or an impact to existing (ground or surface water) users.
-When determining depletions and accretion to the river, the TPNRD uses the agreed upon methodology of the Platte Basin NRD's which ensures the timing, location, and amount of depletions to the river are being met.
+- A. Offset A reduction in irrigated acres, or consumptive use at one or more locations that serves to compensate for a transfer of water to a new location.
+There can be no new depletions to the river. - B. Variance This would be an exception to the current adopted Rules and Regulations of the TPNRD.
+An example could be exceptions to the stay on new irrigated acres and new consumptive uses while providing for adequate offsets or transfers to assure there are no net increases in depletion to the river, impacts to the river, or impacts to existing (ground or surface) users. - C. Transfers Allows for changes in consumptive use of water without causing an increase in depletions to the river or an impact to existing (ground or surface water) users.
+When determining depletions and accretion to the river, the TPNRD uses the agreed upon methodology of the Platte Basin NRD's which ensures that the timing, location, and amount of depletions to the river are being met.